 One major decision

 The biggest decision was quality over speed.
-How to introduce Transmedia storytelling into all the things I write. (link to one of my fiction sites where I’ve begun the process behind the scenes.)
+How to introduce transmedia storytelling (using multiple media in each post/project) into all the things I write.
 It seems it would make sense and maybe even be fun to introduce a variety of media into each post or story.
 I’ll get back to you on this.

 As social media – Facebook and Youtube – have now won the content wars and video making is more lucrative than text, it’s time for me to move forward in new storytelling directions.